Feyerabend/cc/ch08/addition/model/README.md

 showed that first-order logic is complete: every semantically valid sentence is syntactically derivable.
 His Incompleteness Theorems (1931) showed that any consistent formal system strong enough to express basic arithmetic is either incomplete (contains true statements that cannot be proved) or its consistency cannot be proved within the system itself.
-The gap between proof and truth — between syntax and semantics — is ineliminable.
+The gap between proof and truth--between syntax and semantics--is ineliminable.

 **Alfred Tarski** (1933–1936) gave the problem its proper semantic framework.
 His recursive definition of truth made it possible to speak precisely about when a sentence is *true in a structure*, bypassing the paradoxes of self-reference that had plagued earlier attempts.
-Model theory as a discipline — the systematic study of the relationship between theories and their models — took shape in the 1950s in the work of Tarski, Abraham Robinson, Leon Henkin, and others.
+Model theory as a discipline--the systematic study of the relationship between theories and their models--took shape in the 1950s in the work of Tarski, Abraham Robinson, Leon Henkin, and others.